carbon-design-system/carbon-labs/docs/support-for-carbon-v10.md

 outlines some "bridge solutions" - approaches a project can use to include Carbon for AI and Carbon v11 assets in a project still using Carbon v10.

-> [!CAUTION] This guidance largely pertains to the consumption of AI features
+> [!IMPORTANT] This guidance largely pertains to the consumption of AI features
 > that are enhancements of existing components in `@carbon/react` and
 > `@carbon/web-components`.
 AI patterns that do not exist in these core Carbon
 > libraries will be available as packages from the `Carbon for AI` library.
 If